prgofficial/TorrentLeech-GDriVe/README.md

 1. Download Rclone from Here > [DOWNLOAD](https://rclone.org/downloads/)
 2. Extract the downloaded zip file and run cmd(hold shift and right click) from the Extracted folder.
-3. RUN "rclone config" and follow the onscreen instructions!
+3. RUN rclone config and follow the onscreen instructions!
 4. If done Correctly, you'll get some thing like this in the cmd ;

     type = drive